 - Paper clip or other wire

 This Cricut Maker SVG is free (I’m not even asking for your email!) so that as many masks can be made as possible.
 Need help with your Cricut?
-Check out my extensive online course, Cricut Academy!
+Get started with my Cricut Basics eBook!

 Setting Up Your Mask File in Cricut Design Space

 Upload the SVG to Cricut Design Space.
 You will see two types of layers: the fabric mask pieces, and a bunch of lines.